pdemeulenaer/my-ds-documentation/docs/documentation/Pandas_Documentation.rst

       # omit this single file
       utils/tirefire.py

-Also a single function or class can be omitteed by adding the comment next to its start:
+Also a single function or class can be omitted by adding the comment next to its start (see https://coverage.readthedocs.io/en/coverage-4.3.3/excluding.html, https://coverage.readthedocs.io/en/latest/config.html)

 .. sourcecode:: python